gRNAde: Geometric Deep Learning for 3D RNA inverse design: Experimental Setup

 \section{Experimental Setup}

 \textbf{3D RNA structure dataset. } We create a machine learning-ready dataset for RNA inverse design using RNASolo \citep{adamczyk2022rnasolo}, a novel repository of RNA 3D structures extracted from solo RNAs, protein-RNA complexes, and DNA-RNA hybrids in the PDB.
-We used structures at resolution $\leq$4.0\AA\, resulting in 4,223 unique RNA sequences for which a total of 12,011 structures are available (downloaded from RNASolo on 31 October 2023).
-Dataset statistics are available in \Cref{fig:data_stats} in the Appendix, illustrating the diversity of our dataset in terms of sequence length, number of structures per sequence, as well as structural variations among conformations per sequence.
+We used all currently known RNA structures at resolution $\leq$4.0\AA\, resulting in 4,223 unique RNA sequences for which a total of 12,011 structures are available (RNASolo date cutoff: 31 October 2023).
+As inverse folding is a per-node/per-nucleotide level task, our training data contains over 2.8 Million unique nucleotides.
+Further dataset statistics are available in Appendix \Cref{fig:data_stats}, illustrating the diversity of our dataset in terms of sequence length, number of structures per sequence, as well as structural variations among conformations per sequence.

 \textbf{Structural clustering. } In order to ensure that we evaluate gRNAde's generalization ability to novel RNAs, we cluster the 4,223 unique RNAs into groups based on structural similarity.
-We use qTMclust for efficiently applying US-align \citep{zhang2022us} with a similarity threshold of TM-score > 0.45, and ensure that we train, validate and test gRNAde on structurally dissimilar clusters (see next paragraph).
+We use US-align \citep{zhang2022us} with a similarity threshold of TM-score >0.45 for clustering, and ensure that we train, validate and test gRNAde on structurally dissimilar clusters (see next paragraph).
 We also provide utilities for clustering based on sequence homology using CD-HIT \citep{fu2012cd}, which leads to splits containing biologically dissimilar clusters of RNAs.